PhilJd/contiguous_pytorch_params/README.md

    we would use only one device for computing `step`.

 This means, the contiguous parameters need to be created after step 2 but before step 3.
-The easiest way to do this is to wrap the `Module.cuda` and `Module.cpu` functions.
+The easiest way to do this is to create your optimizer after moving the model to the desired device, otherwise you need to wrap the `Module.cuda` and `Module.cpu` functions and recreate the contiguous parameters there.
+Note: the buffer invalidation check currently doesn't work with DDP.

 Contiguous params work with pytorch_lightning's DDP implementation for versions > 0.9 or on master after [this commit](https://github.com/PyTorchLightning/pytorch-lightning/commit/e3528afae3f178cf9d5d8ea6bc3f8a876646054a).